St. Augustine, Older Than The Plymouth Colony (1565 vs. 1620)

 Early Settlement

-The city of St. Augustine was originally founded by one of the Spanish conquistadors, Pedro Menendez.
-Menendez was sent to the New World by King Philip II of Spain.
+One of the Spanish conquistadors, Pedro Menendez, originally founded the city of St. Augustine.
+King Philip II of Spain sent Menendez to the New World.
 This was primarily to expand Spanish control in the southeastern area of the New World and prevent French interests (and other empires) from settling and colonizing the region that is now known as Florida.
 Upon landing in the area, Menendez and his group established a settlement called San Agustin (St. Augustine).

 Conflict with Jean Ribault and The French Huguenot Massacre

-Jean Ribault was a French Huguenot, a community of Protestant Christian’s who were being persecuted by Catholics in France at the time Menendez was establishing St. Augustine in Florida.
+Jean Ribault, a French Huguenot, belonged to a community of Protestant Christians who Catholics in France were persecuting at the time Menendez was establishing St. Augustine in Florida..
 He was one of the leading French figures in the New World at that time, sent by Admiral Coligny (leader of the Huguenots) to scout locations for potential Huguenot colonies.

 Knowing that King Philip II of Spain had recently sent Menendez to the New World with orders to hunt down and destroy French efforts to establish colonies in the southeast, Ribault attempted to gain the strategic advantage and attack Menendez first.

 Ribault set sail from Fort Caroline with a plan to pre-emptively attack Menendez at St. Augustine.
-Unfortunately for Jean Ribault, intense storms caused his ships to be destroyed and all 350 men to be shipwrecked near present day Daytona Beach.
+Unfortunately, intense storms destroyed Jean Ribault’s ships and stranded all 350 men near present-day Daytona Beach.
 In a very cunning counterattack, Menendez’s troops marched by land, through the storm and attacked the now poorly defended French settlement of Fort Caroline (present day Jacksonville).
-The fort was completely overwhelmed by the Spanish.
-Most of the French were killed and their supplies captured.
+The Spanish completely overwhelmed the fort.
+The Spanish killed most of the French and captured their supplies.

 Back on the beach, Menendez was able to round up Ribault’s shipwrecked men under a banner of peace.
 Once bound, the French Huguenots were given the opportunity to deny their Christian faith as Protestants or be murdered by the Catholic Menendez.
-All but a few chose to be executed.
+Except for a few, all chose to be executed.
 It is estimated that almost 350 men (including Jean Ribault) were murdered near St. Augustine, Florida.

 Following these conflicts with the French, the Spanish throne attempted to rely on St. Augustine as a branching off point for expanding their reach in La Florida and the New World.
 However, early encounters with Indigenous groups hindered these plans.
 Faced with periodic attacks by hostile groups in the area like the Timucuan Indians, the settlement nevertheless endured.